RaguThiru/FlickeImageSearch/README.md

 i have added squash commit#7 changes in my branch 1

 i have added squash commit#8 changes in my branch 1

+i have added squash commit#9 changes in my branch 1